How to Self-Publish a Book on Amazon

 Other factors to take into account are your genre and the marketing strategy you plan to employ.
-To learn more about KDP Select and its various pros and cons, check out our article on the pros and cons of Amazon exclusivity.
+To learn more about KDP Select and its various pros and cons, check out this article.

 Step 8.
 Sort out territories, royalties, and pricing

 You’re almost done!
 Now you just have to choose which territories your book will be available in — we recommend selecting “All territories (worldwide rights)” — as well as your royalty plan.
 If you’ve enrolled in KDP Select, you’ll probably want to select the 70% plan, though there are a few strings attached (which you can read about here).